 Founded in 1995, the Faculty of Psychology and Neuroscience (FPN) has a distinct profile for its education and research.
 Emphasis lies on two important, contemporary disciplines in psychology: cognitive psychology and biological psychology.

-Our bachelor’s and three master’s programmes revolve around Problem-Based Learning.
+Our bachelor’s and five master’s programmes revolve around Problem-Based Learning.
 We consider this form of teaching an excellent vehicle in order to create a qualitatively excellent coherence between education and research.
 In addition, we have a strong international outlook in the sense that we offer most of our education in English.

 FPN has been highly successful in its acquisition of indirect government and third party funding, in the findings of review committees, and in its scores in national education rankings.
 It was also the first Dutch faculty to achieve a strong result in the rankings of the German Centre for Higher Education Development (CHE) in cooperation with Die Zeit weekly.
 The faculty’s distinctive profile has undoubtedly contributed to this success.